Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 And lastly, when going to the beach or showering in those lovely hostel bathrooms, something that is easily slipped on and off like a pair of flip flops dries quickly and is a much better option.

 Thanks Tara for sharing your experience with your travel shoes!
-For more travel shoe stories to help you decide if you can find your own balance between function and fashion, check out Fashionable Travel Shoes and Nothing Gets Between Me and My Crocs.
-Please check out iPANEMA’s hybrid sandals for a bit of style and function in flip flops.
+For more travel shoe stories to help you decide if you can find your own balance between function and fashion, check out the articles below.